Lightning Strike Scorches 550-Acres in Carlton Reserve

 Photo by CIRONE PHOTOSCrews were unable to save this garage with a Kubota UTV and other equipment in it.

 Photo by CIRONE PHOTOSThis pole barn fell victim to the fire behavior

-Agency’s assisting with this Wildfire were Sarasota County Burn Mitigation Team, Sarasota County Fire Department, Venice Fire Dept, Nokmis Vol Fire Dept and Florida Forestry.
-This park is usually a high use park, it remained closed till the fire was declared under control.
+Agencies assisting with this wild fire were Sarasota County Burn Mitigation Team, Sarasota County FD, Venice FD, Nokmis Vol. FD and Florida Forestry.
+The park remained closed until the fire was declared under control.

 This article is a direct street report from our correspondent and has not been edited by the 1st Responder newsroom.